jeonghoyeo7/squad/x/liquidfarming/spec/04_messages.md

 ## MsgFarm

 Farm coin to liquid farm.
 Farming coins are the pool coin that starts with pool prefix, which is a pool coin of a corresponding pool.
-It is important to note that a farmer is not receiving a synthetic version of the farming coins right away.
-It are expected to receive the synthetic version of the farming coins after one epoch at the current mint rate.
+It are expected to receive the synthetic version of the farming coins at the current mint rate.
-A synthetic version of the farming coin is called as LFCoin in the module and the terminology is used throughout the documentation and codebase.
+A synthetic version of the farming coin is called as LFCoin (also as `mintedCoin`) in the module and the terminology is used throughout the documentation and codebase.

 ```go
 type MsgFarm struct {